gsrikanth850/Employee-Retail-Discount/README.md

-# The Employee and Customer Discount on Items,Grocerie
+# The Employee and Customer Discount on Items,Groceries

 ## Description